Large Dingy Skipper

 The caterpillars construct a series of shelters by folding or joining leaves and securing them with silk.
 The caterpillars come out to feed at night, and rest by day in their shelter with the head upright, unlike some other Hesperiidae larvae.
 The caterpillars grow to a length of about 3 cms.
 The caterpillar pupates in the final shelter.
 The pupa is covered in a white waxy powder, and has a length of about 2 cms.

 The eggs are laid singly on the underside of a food-plant leaf or nearby.
-The egs are hemi-spherical, with a diameter of about 1 mm.
+The eggs are hemi-spherical, with prominent ridges.
+The eggs have a diameter of about 1 mm.
 Initially they are cream coloured, later developing pink markings.

 The species is found in :